Why Does Running Make You Poop?

 Dr. Smith says once you feel the urge to defecate, the stool is already in the rectum.
 The rectum is part of the lower digestive tract.

-“Whether one stops to use the bathroom or pushes through depends entirely on the confidence in their sphincter (muscle that keeps stool from releasing).
-It is not harmful to continue to run with stool in the rectum, but you run the risk of losing control of the situation,” Dr. Smith says.
+“Whether you stop to use the bathroom or push through depends entirely on the confidence in your sphincter (the muscle that keeps stool from releasing).
+It's not harmful to continue to run with stool in the rectum, but you run the risk of losing control of the situation,” Dr. Smith says.

-He also identifies that holding a stool in becomes more difficult as you get more tired, experience additional abdominal pressure and/or have thinner consistency of bowel movement.
+He also identifies that holding in stool becomes more difficult the more tired you get, experience additional abdominal pressure and/or have thinner consistency of bowel movement.
 If you happen to experience the inability to hold your stool while running, talk to your doctor.

 Does the Consistency of the Poop Mean Anything?